aws-containers/ecsworkshop/content/microservices/platform/build_environment.md

 aws iam get-role --role-name "AWSServiceRoleForECS" || aws iam create-service-linked-role --aws-service-name "ecs.amazonaws.com"
 ```

+- You may see "An error occurred (NoSuchEntity)" and that's ok!
+We create the required roles if they don't exist, which is what happens after the `||` operator.

 - Install the session Manager plugin into cloud9 so we can connect to the temporary EC2 instance that we will use to load test the nodejs and crystal services

 ```shell